visionmedia/expressjs.com/CONTRIBUTING.md

 ### The Official Documentation of the Express JS Framework

+This is the contribution documentation for the [Expressjs.com](https://github.com/expressjs/expressjs.com) website.

 >[!NOTE]
 > This is not the repo for Express JS framework.
-To contribute to the _[Express JS framework](https://github.com/expressjs/express)_ itself, check this out the [Express JS Github repo](https://github.com/expressjs/express), or the [Contributing to Express](https://expressjs.com/en/resources/contributing.html) page.
+To contribute to the _[Express JS framework](https://github.com/expressjs/express_)_, check out the [Github repo contributing page](https://github.com/expressjs/express/blob/master/Contributing.md) or the website's [Contributing to Express](https://expressjs.com/en/resources/contributing.html) page.

-If you want to contribute to the [Expressjs.com](https://github.com/expressjs/expressjs.com) site, you're in the right place.

 #### Need some ideas?
-These are some of our most typical issues.
+These are some typical issues.

 1.  **Website issues**:
 If you see anything on the site that could use a tune-up, think about how to fix it.